microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

+**Step 1 - Connect to the Azure PowerShell module**

+Open PowerShell on your virtual machine and run `Connect-AzAccount`.
+This will walk you through authenticating.

+**Step 2 - Main activity**

-For this activity, you'll use the notebook called **basic-ha.ipynb** which is under `azuresqlworkshop\05-Availability\basic-ha\basic-ha.ipynb`.
+For the main part of this activity, you'll use the notebook called **basic-ha.ipynb** which is under `azuresqlworkshop\05-Availability\basic-ha\basic-ha.ipynb`.
 Navigate to that file in ADS to complete this activity, and then return here.